rikka0w0/SimElectricity/README.md

 * `SimElectricity-full.jar` includes LibRikka

 # For Developers ![Image](/src/main/resources/assets/sime_essential/textures/items/tool_wrench.png)
+For API Usage, Please refer to the [SimElectricity Github Wiki Pages](https://github.com/RoyalAliceAcademyOfSciences/SimElectricity/wiki) and comments in the API source code (`package simelectricity.api`).

 ## Eclipse
 1. Setup the environment first (See section "Setup Environment")
 1. In the SimElectricity directory execute `gradlew eclipse` to generate the workspace and launch configuration